 Through collections on Mothers’ Day and the Sunday after Thanksgiving, the United Thank Offering, sponsored by the Episcopal Church Women, supports Episcopal and Anglican mission and ministry throughout the world.
-Contact Thomas Reuter to become involved.
+Contact Ginger Bitikofer to become involved.

 Urban Service Corps

 The Trinity Cathedral Urban Service Corps is a year-long urban service immersion program for 16 young adults who, beginning in August 2011, will live together in Cleveland and serve at local non-profits working to rebuild the city.
 The program is part of a federation of Episcopal Service Corps projects around the country supported by Trinity Church Wall Street in New York City and by partners and donors in each program city.
 A local board of community leaders drawn from many backgrounds and faith traditions oversees Cleveland’s program.
-To learn more, contact the Rev. Sahra Harding.
+The program is currently on hiatus for the 2014-15 program year.
+To learn more, contact the Rev. Kay Rackley.